fasibio/micropuzzle/Readme.md

    Application to combine Server Side Include and Afterloading

 COMMANDS:
-   help, h  Shows a list of commands or help for one command
+   generateType, gen  Generate Typescript types help, h            Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --timeoutms value       Timeout for loading Microfrontends (for all slower, it will be use streaming to bring it to the client) (default: 45ms) [$MICROPUZZLE_TIMEOUTMS]
+   --timeoutms value       Timeout for loading Microfrontends (for all slower, it will be use streaming to bring it to the client) (default: 45ms) [$TIMEOUTMS]
-   --logLevel value        Loglevel debug, info, warn, error (default: "info") [$MICROPUZZLE_LOGLEVEL] --port value            port where server will be started (default: "3300") [$MICROPUZZLE_PORT] --publicfoder value     Folder where all html js css from server directly will be foundable (Public folder for the web) (default: "./public") [$MICROPUZZLE_PUBLICFODER]
+   --logLevel value        Loglevel debug, info, warn, error (default: "info") [$LOGLEVEL] --port value            port where server will be started (default: "3300") [$PORT] --publicfoder value     Folder where all html js css from server directly will be foundable (Public folder for the web) (default: "./public") [$PUBLICFODER]
-   --microfrontends value  A yaml file to describe available Frontends (default: "./config/frontends.yaml") [$MICROPUZZLE_MICROFRONTENDS]
-   --fallbackloader value  key of inifile where to find fallbackhtml which will shown if microfrontend is lower than timeout (default: "fallback") [$MICROPUZZLE_FALLBACKLOADER]
+   --microfrontends value  A yaml file to describe available Frontends (default: "./config/frontends.yaml") [$MICROFRONTENDS] --fallbackloader value  key of inifile where to find fallbackhtml which will shown if microfrontend is lower than timeout (default: "fallback") [$FALLBACKLOADER]
-   --redisaddr value       The domian/ip:port of redis (default: "localhost:6379") [$MICROPUZZLE_REDISADDR]
-   --redisuser value       Username to connect to redis [$MICROPUZZLE_REDISUSER] --redispassword value   Password to connect to redis [$MICROPUZZLE_REDISPASSWORD] --redisdb value         Db to use by redis (default: 0) [$MICROPUZZLE_REDISDB] --managementport value  Port to get data not needed from client (default: 3301) [$MICROPUZZLE_MANAGEMENTPORT] --help, -h              show help (default: false)
+   --redisaddr value       The domian/ip:port of redis (default: "localhost:6379") [$REDISADDR] --redisuser value       Username to connect to redis [$REDISUSER] --redispassword value   Password to connect to redis [$REDISPASSWORD] --redisdb value         Db to use by redis (default: 0) [$REDISDB] --managementport value  Port to get data not needed from client (default: 3301) [$MANAGEMENTPORT] --help, -h              show help (default: false)

 ```

 ## Configure your possible available Microfrontends
-with `--microfrontends` (or over Environment `MICROPUZZLE_MICROFRONTENDS`) you can set the destination of an inifile.
+with `--microfrontends` (or over Environment `MICROPUZZLE_MICROFRONTENDS`) you can set the destination of an yaml-file.
 Inside this file you can configure with logic fragment have which url to load the content. [example](/config/frontends.yaml)

-## Configure your frontend scarlett
+## Configure your frontend skeleton
 with `--publicfolder` (or over Environment `MICROPUZZLE_PUBLICFODER`) you can set the folder where to find root index.html template
 Inside this folder you can use normal html, css, js with should be global there.